CoinFundApp/verified-nostr/README.md

 # Nostr NIP-05 Public Key Verifier

 This service allows you to verify that your public key is correctly associated with your NIP-05 address.
-The service is free to use and identifier addresses are hosted on the `verified-nostr.com` domain.
+The service is free to use and the identifier addresses are hosted on the `verified-nostr.com` domain.

+If you appreciate this free service, zap us some sats: `based@getalby.com`

 ## Usage